scripting/feedBase/readme.md

 ### Open source

 The database is open source so if other communities want to run their own feedBases, you're welcome to.
 It requires a MySQL database and a little bit of configuration.
 I'll write docs for that when it's time to lock things down.

+### Ideas

+There are lots of ideas.
+I want to write some of them down here.